 Privacy Notice for Participants in Surveys

 We may update this notice from time to time.
-It was last updated on the 30th March 2020.
+It was last updated on the 31st March 2021.

 This notice is set out in the following sections:

-- Who we are
+- Who we are and what we do

 - What data we collect and how we use it